SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 - SMU has combined with its opponents to score more than 70.5 points in four of seven games this season.

-- Memphis' games have gone over 70.5 points in just one opportunity this season.
+- Memphis and its opponents have combined to score more than 70.5 points in one game this season.

-- Saturday's total is 3.8 points lower than the two team's combined 74.3 points per game average.
+- The combined points per game average of the two teams, 74.3, is 3.8 points above Saturday's over/under.

 - These two squads combine to surrender 55 points per game, 15.5 fewer than this contest's over/under.

-- The average total in Mustangs games this season is 66.1, 4.4 points fewer than Saturday's total of 70.5 .
+- The 61.8 PPG average total in Tigers games this season is 8.7 points fewer than this game's over/under.

-- The 70.5 over/under in this game is 8.7 points higher than the 61.8 average total in Tigers games this season.

 SMU Stats and Trends

-- SMU has four wins against the spread in eight games this season.

-- So far this season, the Mustangs have been installed as favorites by a 4.5-point margin or more five times and are 3-2 ATS in those matchups.
+- This season, the Mustangs have an ATS record of 3-2 in their five games as a favorite of 4.5 points or more.

-- SMU's games this year have eclipsed the over/under four times in seven opportunities (57.1%).
+- SMU's games this year have hit the over four times in seven opportunities (57.1%).

-- SMU is 4-3 against the spread and 7-1 overall this season when the team scores more than 29.6 points.
+- SMU is 4-3 against the spread and 7-1 overall in games when it records more than 29.6 points.

-- In games that SMU amasses more than 409.8 yards, the team is 4-1 against the spread and 6-0 overall.
+- In games that SMU amasses over 409.8 yards, the team is 4-1 against the spread and 6-0 overall.

 - This year, the Mustangs have turned the ball over 11 times, seven more than the Tigers' takeaways (4).